Project Archives

 Resources for experiencers and medical professionals.
 Connecting people who have had direct experiences with clinicians who take the subject seriously.

 The fact that you are here, reading primary sources and thinking critically about this material, puts you in the company of some of the most thoughtful and courageous researchers of the past eighty years.
-Explore their work in the Dedication page.
+Explore their work on the Dedication page.